nodejs/docs/GUIDE.md

       topics/streams/writing-a-stream.md    # for authors of streams
       topics/streams/index.md               # links to both of the above

-In other cases, reference documentation may have need of describing a topic in order to explain an API.
+In other cases, in order to explain an API, reference documentation may need to describe a larger topic.
 In that case, the topic should be described separately, as a document in `topics/`, and linked to from the reference in `references/`.
 This is especially true when multiple references need to describe the same topic!